granosky/FindVoxels/README.md

 # FindVoxels
- Searching for grouped voxels in a data of geometry set
+ Searching for grouped voxels in a data of geometry set